Dynamic Input Mapping Inversion to Eliminate Algebraic Loops in Hydraulic Actuator Control: Cascaded control design

 \section{Cascaded control design}

-The delay operator introduced to avoid the formation of algebraic loops simplified the controller implementation but have the drawback of increasing unwanted chatter on the control signal \cite{ayalewCascadeTuningNonlinear2006},and consequences on oil quality degradation described above.
+The delay operator introduced to avoid the formation of algebraic loops simplified the controller implementation but have the drawback of increasing unwanted chatter on the control signal \cite{ayalewCascadeTuningNonlinear2006},with associated consequences on oil quality degradation that were mentioned above.
 The solution proposed in this article, to avoid this, is to leverage a virtual input for the controller design and dynamically deriving a real input that produces the virtual one required by the controller.
 The block diagram for the proposed algorithm is shown in Fig.~\ref{fig:block_diag}.

-Defining a virtual input $v$,
+Defining a virtual input

 \eqref{eq:ddde} can be rewritten as